 Employer Legislative Committees (ELCs) were established by the New Jersey Business & Industry Association (NJBIA) in 1959 and are independent, local organizations representing all 21 counties.

-ELCs meet monthly for breakfast or lunch and offer you a unique opportunity to meet with your local legislators and network with your colleagues while learning about issues affecting your business.
+ELCs offer you a unique opportunity to meet with your local legislators and network with your colleagues while learning about issues affecting your business.